justinmahar/react-social-media-embed/README.md

 This will display the TikTok embed centered with a width of `325`.

-For more options, read the [full documentation for TikTokEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-tiktokembed--main-example).
+For a live example and more options, read the [full documentation for TikTokEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-tiktokembed--main-example).

 ### Twitter